 Research also shows that probiotic supplements in vegetable capsules only deliver 4% of their bacteria past stomach acid.
 The best approach, as demonstrated by multiple research studies, is to take your probiotic when your stomach contents are at their least acidic.
 This gives your probiotic bacteria the greatest chance of successfully arriving where they need to be.
 A meal containing healthy fats will aid in further protecting the probiotic bacteria from your stomach acid.

-If you take a probiotic that uses a controlled-release system like BIO-tract, the time becomes less of an issue.
+If you take a soil-based probiotic or a probiotic that uses a controlled-release system like BIO-tract, the time becomes less of an issue.
 Whether you take your probiotic with food or not, the tablets will release their probiotic bacteria slowly over the course of 8-10 hours.

 - 12 probiotic strains (L. plantarum, L. paracasei, L. acidophilus, L. casei, B. longum, B. breve, B. infantis, L. brevis, L. salivarus, L. rhmanosus, Lactococcus lactis, S. thermophiles).